code-423n4/docs/roles/wardens/submission-policy.md

 * Offer a detailed description of the steps needed to reproduce the vulnerability (proof of concept scripts or screenshots are helpful).
 * Are written in English, if possible.

 It is also recommended to ensure you receive email confirmation of each submission.
+(If you do not see an email confirmation, please check your spam folder.)

 ### Report format